cubiccm/next-path/README.md

 npm run build
 ```

+Click on the station name to change stations.
 The web page relies partly on the client's system time to calculate departure information.
 All data is for reference purposes only, and is subject to real-world conditions.